erictraut/mypy_issues/README.md

 ## Summary of top issues

-As I looked through all of the open issues in the mypy issue tracker, I looked for common requests, sources of confusion, and root causes for bugs.
+I looked for common bugs, requests, and sources of confusion.
 Here's a list sorted roughly by importance.

 1. Union vs Join: About 70 bugs would be fixed if this were addressed; could be ported from basedmypy source base
 2. isinstance narrowing of a TypeVar: When mypy narrows a variable of type T based on an isinstance type guard, it forgets that the type is T, which causes many false positives; pyright uses "type conditions" (a lightweight type of intersection) to handle this